Carol Moseley Braun: 2011 campaign for mayor of Chicago

 In November 2010, after Chicago mayor Richard M. Daley announced that he would not seek re-election, Moseley Braun announced she would run for mayor of Chicago in 2011.
 In early 2011, two potentially strong African-American candidates—U.S. Rep. Danny Davis and State Sen. James Meeks—left the race and endorsed Moseley Braun, making her the so-called consensus black candidate.
-This came after a discussions between Mosely Braun and the other two candidates where it was decided that Moseley Braun, with her profile as a former US Senator, ambassador, and presidential candidate, would be the strongest of the three candidates.
+This came after a discussions between Moseley Braun and the other two candidates where it was decided that Moseley Braun, with her profile as a former US Senator, ambassador, and presidential candidate, would be the strongest of the three candidates.
 These discussions had occurred with the involvement of Chicago African American figures such Jesse Jackson and Walter Burnett Jr.

-On paper, Moseley Braun appeared likely to be a formidable contender for the mayoralty.
-However, a horribly run campaign and an image damaged by scandals and blunders would relegate her to a relatively paltry finish.
+Moseley Braun appeared likely to be a strong contender for the mayoralty.
+However, a series of scandals and blunders would result in her finishing fourth in the election.